MrAyushBajpai/SuperCipher/README.md

 If You Are Using the Source Code, You Need To Install pyperclip module.
 Use "pip install pyperclip' in terminal.
 Open https://pypi.org/project/pyperclip/ for more information.

 ## Commands
+These Commands are Case Insensitive

 1. **Encrypt:** Use "Encrypt" followed by the message to encrypt it using the key which you have defined earlier.
 2. **Decrypt:** Use "Decrypt" followed by the message to decrypt it using the key which you have defined earlier.
 Using a key different from the one which was used in encryption will result in a faulty decryption.
 3. **Key:** Use "Key" followed by the key to change the current key for the session.
 NOTE:- A Key must have 8 characters, and should NOT comprise of numeric digits.
+4. **Clipboard/Copy:** Use "Clipboard"/"Copy" to switch wheter you want to copy the encrypted text in your clipboard to On or Off.
+5. **Help:** Loads this README for help
-4. **Exit/Close:** Use "Exit" or "Close" To Exit out of the program.
+6. **Exit/Close:** Use "Exit" or "Close" To Exit out of the program.